 The basic requirements for ADMISSION include evidence of a Christian home (parents and/or student), agreement with the school’s philosophy and indication of cooperation, on the part of both student AND parent, with the school’s policies and authority relative to such policies, and evidence of past behavior and academic performance that would suggest a student’s success in these areas at ACS.

 In February of each year our current families are given the opportunity to re-enroll for the next school year.
 Following this designated period, we open enrollment for new families, going first to the completed applications on file (located on the Forms and Application Page) to fill those vacancies.
+Therefore, the sooner you take care of the following procedures to apply, the better.
 You will find application forms by clicking on Forms and Applications above.

 Good BEHAVIOR and conservative, non-attention getting PERSONAL APPEARANCE are expected of all students.
 Our rules and standards, though very much “middle-of-the-road” among Christian schools, are nonetheless more demanding compared to most public schools.
 We expect our students to be cooperative and respectful to authority and to each other, to refrain from intimate physical contact with members of the opposite sex, to do their homework, to attend all classes and be punctual.
 Students are to refrain from offensive language, the use of tobacco, alcohol and drugs, sexual impropriety, reading or viewing materials of an immoral or carnal nature (including their use of the Internet), offensive music (rock songs or rap with anti-Christian lyrics), and any criminal activity.
 Students are required to wear uniforms at school except for designated casual activities where a defined dress code can be worn.
 Boys observe a conservative hair code, above the collar, ears, and eyebrows, and not extreme or faddish in nature.